TanmayD32/Discord-Slash-Command-Python/README.md

 Go to Main.py and Paste your token in TOKEN variable (Line No. 5).
 After that, Run main.py and you're good to go!

 # How to use Slash Command
-1st Command: Type '/hello' on your Discord Server, Output: Hello!
-2nd Command: Type '/hello2' on your Discord Server, Output: @YOURNAME Hello!
+1st Command: Type '/hello' on your Discord Server, Output: Hello!/n 2nd Command: Type '/hello2' on your Discord Server, Output: @YOURNAME Hello!